 If your drive does not have a tool, you can do it in Linux with a generic NVME tool.
+I also wrote a more detailed blog post on how to perform this conversion.
 In both cases, you will lose all your data and need to recreate the partition.

 I also came across an article claiming that you lose performance when using 4K native sectors, but perhaps specific only to VMWare ESXi.
 Let’s see if it holds true for Windows.